DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul vs. Northwestern BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest features the No. 24 Northwestern Wildcats (7-2) and the DePaul Blue Demons (2-7) squaring off at Wintrust Arena (on December 16) at 5:30 PM.
-This matchup, according to our computer prediction, will result in a 76-70 win for Northwestern, who is a small favorite based on our model.
+Saturday's game between the No. 25 Northwestern Wildcats (7-2) and DePaul Blue Demons (2-7) matching up at Wintrust Arena has a projected final score of 76-70 (according to our computer prediction) in favor of Wildcats, who is listed as a slight favorite by our model.
+The game will start at 5:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!